Q: What’s the best time to book?

 Q: What safety equipment is required:

 A: We fully comply with all relevant safety legislation and we are regularly inspected to ensure compliance.
-All our boats are equipped with lifejackets and before your hire starts our staff will explain what to do in case of an emergency.
+All our boats are equipped with lifejackets.
+Before your hire starts our staff will provide safety information and answer any questions.
 Our boats come equipped with adult lifejackets.
 Child lifejackets are available in a range of different sizes.
 It is essential to let us know the weights of your children before the hire so we can make sure to put the right size lifejackets on your boat.
 Lifejackets should be worn at all times.
+On the smaller boats this is required.
+On our English River Launch you are not required to wear the lifejackets all the time.

-Sun cream, sun glasses and some warm, waterproof clothing are required safety equipment too.
+Sun cream, sun glasses and some warm, waterproof or windproof clothing are safety equipment too.
 Don’t forget to bring them!

 Q: What time will my hire actually start and end?